BracketSpace/Advanced-Cron-Manager/readme.txt

 == Changelog ==

+= [Next] =
+* [Fixed] A "Trying to get property 'hash' of non-object" warning fix when executed event doesn't exist anymore

 = 2.3.9 =
 * [Fixed] "non-numeric value encountered" error with event arguments
 * [Fixed] Fatal error when even argument was an object.
 Now, class name is displayed